rmssoares/Auktionsverk/README.md

 ## Getting Started

 The software provided was entirely done in *Java*.
 To start, clone the present repository into your local machine.
-If you're unaware of how to achieve this, please become familiar with the mechanisms of [GitHub](https://help.github.com/articles/set-up-git) repositories.
+If you're unaware of how to achieve this, you can familiarise yourself with the mechanisms of [GitHub](https://help.github.com/articles/set-up-git) repositories in the provided link.

 ```
 git clone git@github.com:thyriki/Auktionsverk.git